IBM-Bluemix-Docs/mobilepush/push_step_1.md

 	![Adding Firebase to your Android window](images/FCM_1.jpg "Add Firebase to your Android app screen on the Enter app details tab showing the package and app name fields")

 4. Now, include the package name of your application, by entering the package name in Add Firebase to your Android app window.
 The App nickname field is optional.
 Click **REGISTER APP**.
-Below is an example -
+See the following example:

 	![Adding the package name of your application](images/FCM_settings_4.jpg "Add Firebase to your Andriod app screen on the Register app tab showing the package and app name fields")